 Pope Benedict XVI's funeral led by his successor, Pope Francis, in a first for the Catholic Church

-Pope Emeritus Benedict XVI was being laid to rest Thursday in Vatican City in the first funeral ever conducted by a sitting pope for his predecessor.
-Pope Francis, who has led the Catholic Church since his election in 2013, following Benedict's surprise resignation, was leading the funeral Mass.
+Pope Emeritus Benedict XVI was laid to rest Thursday in Vatican City in the first funeral ever conducted by a sitting pope for his predecessor.
+Pope Francis, who has led the Catholic Church since his election in 2013, following Benedict's surprise resignation, led the funeral Mass.

 Among the tens of thousands gathered in the shadow of St. Peter's were more than 100 cardinals, 400 bishops and almost 4,000 priests from all over the world.